fullstackdev710/FleetHalo/content/products/software-plan.md

 ## Introduction

-Welcome to FleetHalo's Telematics Software Plans, designed to cater to the diverse needs of fleet management with a range of comprehensive features.
+Welcome to Fleet Halo's Telematics Software Plans, designed to cater to the diverse needs of fleet management with a range of comprehensive features.
 Our plans are meticulously crafted to provide flexibility and scalability, ensuring a tailored solution for every business.